SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-24-trump-polit-targets.md

 matrix to see just how many independent things are going on, and whether any of them relate to the dependent variable (DOGE layoffs or not) we're trying to predict.
 - First, note in the lower left that log budget and log staff size are correlated.
-This should not be surprising: big agencies have big budgets.
+This should not be surprising: big agencies have big budgets!
-- Second, note the negative correlation between DOGE layoffs and ideological score.
-  Again, unsurprising: negative/left score means they hate it.
+- Second, note the strong negative correlation between DOGE layoffs and ideological score ($R \sim -0.41$).
+Again, unsurprising: negative/left score means they hate it and want to destroy it with layoffs and dismantling.
-- Third, there's at best a mild correlation between staff and budget levels with DOGE layoffs.
+- Third, there's at best a mild correlation between budget levels and DOGE layoffs ($R \sim 0.26$).
+There is practically no correlation with staff levels ($R \sim 0.07$).
 We already know they're not particularly targeting the big game, so this is just quantitative confirmation of that.
+- Fourth, note the negligible correlation between agency funding and agency ideology ($R \sim 0.09$).
+There is _absolutely no case to be made_ that the government overfunds left-leaning agencies.
+The giant Department of Defense is a glaring example of how much money is given to a right-leaning entity, regardless of how one feels about defense spending.

-So we should expect that ideological score is the best predictor, followed by budget, and then by staff.
+Like good little statisticians, we should always state the outcome we expect before doing a calculation.
+So, here we expect regression to tell us that ideological score is the best predictor, followed by budget, and then _maybe_ by staff.
 Indeed, under crossvalidation and LASSO regulation, the latter 2 variables might be ejected altogether from the model.

-Bonica did a regression model, but it seems he used Ordinary Least Squares as a predictor, i.e. finding coefficients $\beta_0$ - $\beta_3$ to optimize prediction in:
+Bonica did a regression model, but it seems he used Ordinary Least Squares as a predictor, i.e. finding coefficients $\beta_0$, $\beta_1$, $\beta_2$, and $\beta_3$ to optimize prediction of DOGE layoffs in:

 $$
 \mbox{DOGE Layoff} = \beta_0 + \beta_1 \mbox{Ideology} + \beta_2 \log\left(\mbox{Staff}\right) + \beta_3 \log\left(\mbox{Budget}\right)